GameServerManagers/LinuxGSM-Docs/Update.md

-LinuxGSM comes with an game server update feature.
+LinuxGSM comes with an game server `update` command.
 All SteamCMD games servers are supported, as well as some other servers such as Teamspeak, Minecraft, Mumble & Factorio.

 # Commands